outcomesinsights/conceptql/doc/spec.md

 - Not equal

-### numeric as criterion node
+### numeric as selection operator
 Numeric doesn't have to take a stream.
-If it doesn't have a stream as an argument, it acts like a criterion node much like date_range
+If it doesn't have a stream as an argument, it acts like a selection operator much like date_range
 ```ConceptQL
 # People with more than 1 MI
 {